juju/docs/src/en/charms-ha.md

 application.

 !!!
 Note:
-    See [High Availability][ha] for details on enabling high availability for the controller.
+    See [High Availability][controller-ha] for details on enabling high availability for the controller.

 Commands you already use for scaling now ensure your applications are always available. e.g.